Aston Villa F.C.: Formation and rise to prominence (1874−1886)

-Aston Villa Football Club were formed in March 1874, by members of the Villa Cross Wesleyan Chapel in Handsworth which is now part of Birmingham.
+Aston Villa Football Club are believed to have formed on 21 November 1874, by members of the Villa Cross Wesleyan Chapel in Handsworth: which is now part of Birmingham.
 The four founders of Aston Villa were Jack Hughes, Frederick Matthews, Walter Price and William Scattergood, who were members of the chapel's cricket team looking for a way to stay fit during the winter months.
 Due to the lack of local football teams Aston Villa's first match was against the local Aston Brook St Mary's Rugby team.
 As a condition of the match, the Villa side had to agree to play the first half under Rugby rules and the second half under Association rules.
 Villa won their first game 1–0.

 The infant club's fortunes changed forever when a young Scotsman called George Ramsay stumbled across the Villa players' practice match in Aston Park in 1876.
-He was asked to make up the numbers and they were amazed by his skills, they had never seen such a display of close ball control before.
+He was asked to make up the numbers, and they were amazed by his skills; they had never seen such a display of close ball control before.
 When the game was over, the Villa players surrounded him and invited him to join the club and become their captain.
 Word spread about how fine a player Ramsay was, spectators began turning up to watch the little man nicknamed ‘Scotty’.
 He also took charge of training, Ramsay later described the newly formed club's approach to the game as 'a dash at the man and a big kick at the ball'.

-Ramsay was influenced by the Scottish club, Queen's Park, who pioneered what became known as 'combination football' in his native Glasgow, the intricate passing game he introduced was a revolutionary move for an English club in the late 1870s.
+Ramsay, on the other hand, had been influenced by the Scottish club Queen's Park, who pioneered what became known as 'combination football' in his native Glasgow.
+The intricate passing game he introduced was a revolutionary move for an English club in the late 1870s.

 Villa began to establish themselves as one of the best teams in the Midlands, winning their first honour, the Birmingham Senior Cup in 1880.
-The club would go on to lift the trophy 9 times in the next 12 seasons.
+The club went on to lift the trophy nine times in the next 12 seasons.